N-amer/Dragon-merch-Figma-design/Update-log.md

     - Added "Our Mission" flipable card component in About us section.
     - Added "Quality" flipable card component in About us section.
+    - Added "Community" flipable card component in About us section.